-Experimental plan: An enhanced laboratory test will be developed to test the level of adhesion between molten aluminum die casting alloys and a range of coatings.
-This test can include pressurization/fast filling of the molten aluminum against the substrate to ensure that the industrial die casting process is well simulated.
+Experimental plan: An enhanced laboratory test has been developed to test the level of adhesion between molten aluminum die casting alloys and a range of coatings.
 Various coatings and coating architectures will be examined to determine those working layers (top layers) that exhibit no reaction, and ideally no wetting, against the molten aluminum alloy.
 In addition, the impact of coating architecture on coating durability will be evaluated.
 The optimum coating architecture and working layer will be evaluated in die casting plant trials.